MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 1. Expand **Computer Configuration** > **Administrative Templates** > **System** > **Local Security Authority**.
 1. Open the **Configure LSASS to run as a protected process** policy.
 1. Set the policy to **Enabled**.
-1. Under **Options**, set **Configure LSA to run as a protected process** to:
+1. Under **Options**, select one of the following options.
    - **Enabled with UEFI Lock** to configure the feature with a UEFI variable.
    - **Enabled without UEFI Lock** to configure the feature without a UEFI variable.
+1. Select **OK**.
 1. Restart the computer.

 ### Enable LSA protection by using Group Policy

 1. Open the GPMC by entering *gpmc.msc* in the Run dialog box or selecting **Group Policy Management Console** from the Start menu.
-2. Create a new GPO that's linked at the domain level or linked to the organizational unit that contains your computer accounts, or select a GPO that's already deployed.
+2. Create a new GPO that's linked at the domain level or linked to the organizational unit that contains your computer accounts.
+Or, select a GPO that's already deployed.
 3. Right-click the GPO, and then select **Edit** to open the Group Policy Management Editor.
 4. Expand **Computer Configuration** > **Preferences** > **Windows Settings**.
 5. Right-click **Registry**, point to **New**, and then select **Registry Item**.
 The **New Registry Properties** dialog box appears.